Incorporating testing volume into estimation of effective reproduction number dynamics: Funding

-The authors are grateful to Jon Fintzi and Damon Bayer for their help using the \texttt{stemr} package.
-We are grateful for funding from the UCI Infectious Disease Science Initiative.
 This work was made possible in part through support from the UC CDPH Modeling Consortium.
 I.H.G and V.N.M were supported in part by NIH grant R01AI147336.
 J.W was supported in part by NIH grant NIH R01AI029168.